efemar/friend-finder/README.md

 ## How to use this app

-1) Users should should click on the "Go to Survey"
+1) Users should click on the "Go to Survey"

 2) Answer all of the questions, including name and adding a link to a photo